iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 - Using preemptible Vms with instance group will bring back the VM automatically when its preempt.
 - You can't convert a non-preemptible instance into a preemptible one.
 This choice must be made at VM creation.

+## what are shielded VMs

+Shielded VMs that have a security control installed on top of the service.

+It defends against *rootkits* and *bootkits*

+They help enterprise from threats like remote attacks, privilege escalation, malicious insiders.

 ## Instance Group

 - Create a managed instance group using template.
 This will create a VM which will be managed.